PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ## Filling out your interview snapshot

 Once you've reviewed your notes, you're ready to start filling out your snapshot.
-You can use the temaplate below, or recreate it in Google Docs, Figma etc.
+You can use the template below, or recreate it in Google Docs, Figma etc.

 ![interview-snapshot](../images/interview-snapshots/interview-snapshot.jpg)